 ap) Application of Sections 7(b)(2) and 7(b)(3) of the Northwest Power Act (see Section 8.3.3)

-aq) Preliminary revisions (see Section 9.1.1)

 3) PRDM Exhibits will be filled in and revised consistent with the terms of the PRDM.

 4) Such other actions described in the PRDM that are to be determined in a Section 7(i) Process.